 Additional cost part

-Improper joinery and fixing may cause water seepage and corrosion to metal elements
+Improper joinery and fixing may cause water seepage and corrosion of metal elements

-Should be used for vertical surfaces only rather for horizontal or skyward sloping surfaces
+Should be used for vertical surfaces only rather than for horizontal or skyward-sloping surfaces

-Specifications and contracting methods need to be closely coordinated and controlled to assure satisfactory performance of the entire system
+Specifications and contracting methods need to be closely coordinated and controlled to ensure satisfactory performance of the entire system